AbnerHqC/GaitSet/README.md

 To conduct a faster evaluation, you could use `--batch_size` to change the batch size for test.

 ## To Do List
-- Pretreatment: The script for the pretreatment of CASIA-B dataset.
 - Transformation: The script for transforming a set of silhouettes into a discriminative representation.

 ## Authors & Contributors
 GaitSet is authored by